rishabhsati94/Nest/README.md

 - Created one private preloadFlavorByName method
 - use this function in create and update method in service file

-## Ading a Pagination
+## Adding a Pagination

-- Create a Commond DTO For Pagination
+- Create a Command DTO For Pagination
-- After the declaration of transformOptions in main we don't need to specefiy the types like this
+- After the declaration of transformOptions in main we don't need to specify the types like this

 ```
   # For Reference check this in Pagination dto